OmicsWorkflows/KNIME_workflows/readme_general.md

 We make KNIME workflows having the following guidelines in mind :
 -	Workflows should be easy to be used also by a user with no programming/scripting skills
 -	Workflows aim to make more complicated operations in KNIME easier and reproducible together with KNIME metanodes
--	Workflows utilize preferably in-built KNIME metanodes but also metanodes available at https://github.com/OmicsWorkflows/KNIME_metanodes
+-	Workflows utilize preferably in-built KNIME metanodes but also in-house developed [metanodes](https://github.com/OmicsWorkflows/KNIME_metanodes)
 -	Workflows should contain   nodes or metanodes for all commonly used processing steps for a concrete type of proteomic data (e.g. bottom-up label-free data) and experimental design; at the same time the workflow should be easily modifiable according to user’s particular needs/requirements
 -	Workflows are built to facilitate interactive, flexible and not unsupervised  way of data processing pipelines
 -	Workflows should be well documented both within the KNIME and in respective readme files   of each workflow.
 The readme file should contain: